Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 You can invest only in the marketing tactics that yield top results with the least investment involved.
-Focus on increasing your income through them, in order to acquire more funds you can spend on other tactics.
+By increasing your income through these channels, you will have more funds to invest in other marketing strategies.
 This is a legitimate and highly advisable course of action.
 It may be a bit slower in returning results, but it is a safe and productive way to do things.

 Or, you can look for additional funds to spend on your digital marketing efforts.
 You can reach for online business loans, which are often a much better choice than the traditional options; you can take out a line of credit, run a crowdfunding campaign, turn to friends and family – and so on.

 This course of action can pay off if you have a very good marketing plan figured out, one that only needs funding to start generating revenues.
 In that case, you can return the money lent to you in a reasonable time frame.

 While we’ve already established that there is no clear-cut answer to this question, let’s try to provide one nevertheless.